python-happybase/happybase/doc/user.rst

 .. rubric:: Next steps

-The next step is to try it out for yourself.
+The next step is to try it out for yourself!
 The :doc:`API documentation <api>` can be used as a reference.

 .. vim: set spell spelllang=en: